Rooting trees¶

 toytree

 currently supports three methods for rooting a tree: (1) manually; (2) by the midpoint (Farris 1972); and (3) by the minimal ancestor deviation (Tria et al. 2017).
 The first requires the user to designate the outgroup and optionally specify the length along the edge at which to insert the new root node.
 The second method automatically places the root node on an edge that is average distance from all terminal nodes.
 The last method calculates a set of statistics that can be used to either automatically place the root node, or to provide a score for an alternative manual placement.
+The first two approaches are instantaneously fast, while the last one can take a few seconds for large trees.

 The most common methods, .root()